dockerimages/https-gitlab.com-gitlab-org-omnibus-gitlab/doc/update/README.md

 GitLab without having to take your GitLab instance offline.
 This can only be done if you are using PostgreSQL.
 If you are using MySQL you will still need downtime when upgrading.

+> Note: For single-instance GitLab setup steps 3 and 6 should be omitted.
-> Note: Verify that you can upgrade with no downtime by checking the [Upgrading without downtime section](https://docs.gitlab.com/ee/update/README.html#upgrading-without-downtime) of the update document.

-If you meet all the requirements above, follow these instructions:
+1. Verify that you can upgrade with no downtime by checking the [Upgrading without downtime section](https://docs.gitlab.com/ee/update/README.html#upgrading-without-downtime) of the update document.
+If you meet all the requirements, proceed with further instructions

-> Note: For single-instance GitLab setup steps 2 and 5 should be omitted.

 1. If you have multiple nodes in a highly available/scaled environment, decide which node is the `Deploy Node`.
 On this node create an empty file at